domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 The Absolute is realized not in thought but in the unfolding of History (capital "H").

+Self-realization is a necessarily social process.

+The universal self is a power to realize itself in and through the materials of particular circumstances and opportunities into which an individual may be placed.

+Empiricism is inadequate (empiricism, e.g., David Hume, defined below in Kant).

+The body as an integrated organism.

+Synthesizes: 1.)
+Subject and object, 2.)
+Matter and spirit, and 3.)
+Divine and human.

 ## Immanuel Kant, Philosopher

 How can we explain what we know except through the senses?